 I received a Bachelor of Arts in Government & Politics and a Juris Doctorate from St. John's University.
 While I spent some years practicing law in New York and North Carolina after passing the bar exams in both states, I found that my personality was not suited to the profession.
 While I have explored many other career paths, including, but not limited to, equine management, librarianship, and administrative assistancy, I have found myself drawn time and time again to teaching.
 I have tutored at many different levels, from kindergarten to high school, including a period of preparing jail inmates to pass the G.E.D. exam.
 I love learning and strive to pass that feeling on to whomever I tutor.
 I have traveled to every continent except Asia and have found that I have learned as much from that as from all my formal studies.
 My philosophy is this: if you keep your eyes and ears open, you can discover something new every day.

-St. John's University Law School - PhD, Law
+Graduate Degree: St. John's University Law School - PHD, Law

 1st Grade Math

 1st Grade Reading

 1st Grade Writing